Pricing & Billing

 Shared Solr Cloud

 Multiple customers on the same server, resources shared.
-Indexes are fully isolated (no security concerns).
+Indexes are fully isolated — no security concerns.
 The most affordable option, ideal for normal traffic and smaller projects.
-Get started for free

 Shared Resilient Cluster

-Multiple dedicated servers with load balancing and replicas, but resources are still shared across customers.
-Better performance under heavy load, at a lower cost than a fully dedicated cluster.
+Multiple dedicated servers with load balancing and replicas, but resources shared across customers.
+Better performance under heavy load at a lower cost than a fully dedicated cluster.

 Dedicated Standalone

 One server dedicated exclusively to your account.
 No resource sharing, no noisy neighbors.
-Great for predictable, stable performance.
+Great for predictable, stable, high-performance workloads.

 Dedicated Cluster

-A full cluster of multiple dedicated servers, exclusively for you.
-Create any number of indexes inside this environment.
-Includes redundancy, replication, scalability, and multi-region options.
+Full cluster of dedicated servers exclusively for you.
+Unlimited indexes, redundancy, replication, multi-region options.
 Built for enterprise and mission-critical workloads.
-Learn more about Dedicated and Resilient Clusters

 All Opensolr plans are pre-paid.
-There are no hidden costs, no surprise fees, and no overages.
+No hidden costs, no surprise fees, no overages.
 What you see on the Pricing Page is exactly what you pay.

 Getting Started